chrisgrieser/nvim-rulebook/README.md

 > [!IMPORTANT]
 > Note that vim's `errorformat` only matches numbers for `%n`, meaning it is not
-> possible to parse diagnostic codes that do consist of letters, for example
+> possible to parse diagnostic codes that consist of letters.
+This is for
-> with the linter `selene`.
-In those cases, it is not possible to use `efm
+> example the case for the linter `selene`.
+To use those linters with
-> langserver` with this `nvim-rulebook`; you will have to use `nvim-lint` which
+> `nvim-rulebook` you will have to use `nvim-lint` which allows more flexible
-> allows more flexible parsing.
+> parsing.

 ```lua
 -- example: configuring efm langserver with markdownlint